Ditch the Copycats — Explore Kansai Like a Local

 Beyond the famous attractions, Osaka hides quirky treasures like Namba Yasaka Shrine, another of the unique Osaka Tourist Attractions that sports a massive lion head-shaped stage.

-In the heart of Osaka, major Osaka Tourist Attractions like Universal Studios Japan provide exciting experiences for families and thrill-seekers alike.
+In the heart of Osaka, major Osaka Tourist Attractions like Universal Studios Japan provide exciting experiences for families and thrill-seekers alike, perfect for anyone looking to explore the city.

 Over in the retro Shinsekai district, the Tsutenkaku Tower rises above shops and bustling streets.
 Built in 1912, this beloved symbol of Osaka was modeled in part after the Eiffel Tower and remains a favorite photo opportunity, especially when illuminated at night.
 Climb to the observation deck for panoramic views of the Osaka cityscape and Tennoji Park below—a popular spot with families and nostalgic locals.